sweeklys/ansible-minecraft/docs/development/public-services.rst

 Used Public Services
 =====================

-For the Development we use a set of plublic services:
+For the Development we use a set of public services:

 |Github Project Stars|
   `GitHub <https://github.com/nolte/ansible-minecraft>`_ for SoureCode and issue Tracking.